-Hadith (ahadith in the plural) means “account, “report,” or “narrative,” and consists of mostly oral traditions of the life of the Prophet Muhammad and of early Islam that were passed down for more than 100 years after Muhammad’s death in 632 AD.
+Hadith means “account, “report,” or “narrative,” and consists of mostly oral traditions of the life of the Prophet Muhammad and of early Islam that were passed down for more than 100 years after Muhammad’s death in 632 CE.

-Sahih, or authentic, hadith must have continuity in the chain of transmission, be free from contradiction with other established ahadith, and must have been conveyed by credible person who had memorized and preserved what he wrote.
-A credible narrator is one who is trustworthy in his religion, understands what he narrates, and can report the wording of the hadith verbatim.
-Taken to be the most trustworthy hadith is sahih al-Bukhari while others include sahih Muslim, sahih ibn Khuzaymah, sahih ibn Hibban, and Al-Mustadrak alaa al-Sahihain. Ḥasan, or good, ahadith are considered less credible than sahih ahadith although they can stand in as support evidence for sahih ahadith.
-The narrator of a hasan hadith is considered truthful and reliable, but is also considered less reliable in respect to his memory of hadith, especially when he is compared to the narrators of the sahih ahadith.
-To be a hasan, a hadith must also be free of irregularities.
-Da’if (weak) ahadith fails to obtain the status of hasan.
-They are considered weak because of doubt pertaining to their narrators and discontinuity in the chain of transmission.
-Such doubt concerning a narrator may be in respect him being judged as deceitful, prone to making mistakes, and in opposition to the narration of more reliable sources.
-Mawdu’ ahadith are considered fabrications and/or forgeries.
-These traditions contradict details in more reliable ahadith and its narrators are known to be liars.
+Sahih, or authentic, Hadith must have continuity in the chain of transmission that goes straight back to Muhammad himself.
+It must also be free from contradiction with other established Hadith and it must have been conveyed by a credible person, such as a witness, who memorized and preserved what he heard.
+A credible person is one who is deemed trustworthy in his religion, understands what he narrates, and can report the wording of the Hadith verbatim.
+Taken to be the most trustworthy of all the Hadith literature is Sahih al-Bukhari (810-870 CE).
+Apparently, al-Bukhari’s Sahih took many years to compile having gone through 600 000 memorized items and traditions on which he produced 97 books.
+Also held in high regard is Sahih Muslim ibn al-Hajjaj (817–875 CE). ibn al-Hajjaj is thought to have sifted through 300 000 traditions to produce his account taking up 57 books.
+There are also other Sahih Hadith including Sahih ibn Khuzaymah, Sahih ibn Hibban, and Al-Mustadrak alaa al-Sahihain. Ḥasan, or good, Hadith are considered less credible than Sahih but they can stand in as supporting evidence for the Sahih.
+The narrator of Hasan is considered truthful and reliable but is also deemed less reliable in terms of his memory of Hadith.
+To be a Hasan, a Hadith must also be free of irregularities.
+Da’if Hadith fails to obtain the status of Hasan and are considered weak because of doubts around their narrators and because of discontinuity in the chain of transmission.
+Doubt may be in respect to him being judged as deceitful, prone to making mistakes, and in opposition to the narration of more reliable sources.
+Mawdu’ are considered fabrications and/or forgeries.
+These traditions contradict details in the more reliable Hadith and its narrators are known to be liars.
 Some of these include Kitab al-Abatil by al-Jauraqany and Al-Mawduʻat by Ali al-Qari.
-These fabrications could be, although note limited to, the result of a heretic or because of some unknown personal reasons.
+These fabrications could sometimes be the work of a heretic.